Jonathan O’Reilly and the Spiciest Spot in Berlin

 The Irish love their stew, bacon and cabbage.
 They can’t get enough of boxty, coddle, and colcannon either.
 None of those dishes is spicy.
 Not even a bit.
 It is good, mild food.

 Then how come an Irishman living in Germany produces spicy sauces?
 It started with a vision and some experimenting.
-Jonathan O’Reilly (see main photo) has been living in Berlin for thirteen years now.
-Five years ago, he founded Crazy Bastard Sauce.
+Jonathan O’Reilly has been living in Berlin for fourteen years now.
+Six years ago, he founded Crazy Bastard Sauce.
 Yes, spicy sauces with an attitude needed a good name.

 O’Reilly, the Irish semi-Berliner, and his team are very active.
-He just populated his stand at Berlin’s Green Week food trade fair for 10 days.
-When that event ended a few days ago, he had important contacts and lots of orders for his Crazy Bastard Sauce.
+He populated his stand at Berlin’s Green Week food trade fair for 10 days, just before Corona hit.
+When that event ended, he had important contacts and lots of new orders for his Crazy Bastard Sauce.

 His products come in different spiciness levels.
 “Jalapeño & Date” is the level 1 sauce he is offering.
 “It’s the mildest one”, Jonathan O’Reilly says.
 “This one is for everybody.
 For some people it is already kind of hard enough.”